miguecrea/GameEngine/README.md

 The goal is to implement the A* algorithm in a custom game engine to control the ghost's movement in a Pacman game.
 The ghosts should be able to find the shortest path to Pacman considering the layout of the maze. but that is only the first step we ant to create an engaging Ai system that makes the ghost share information and work together in order to catch pacman
 ## How is this implemented?
+I started with a little setup creating the grid-based world and made an algorithm choice I went for the A *  which is a well known algoritm